liaoyunkun/ZAP/README.md

 gvim zap.log.gz    # View the log file gtkwave zap.vcd.gz # Exists if selected by Config.cfg.
 See PDF document for more information.
 ```
-To use this processor in your SOC, instantiate this top level CPU module in your project: [CPU top file](/src/rtl/cpu/zap_top.v)
+To use this processor in your SOC, instantiate this top level CPU module in your project: /src/rtl/cpu/zap_top.v

 ### Implementation Specific Details